TedTschopp/tedt.org/_posts/Swiss Folklore/2023-01-01-Wodans-Revenge.md

 image: /img/2023-01-01/Painting-of-Wodan-coming-down-a-large-river-sitting-on-a-water-horse.png

-image_alt: "Painting of Wodan coming down the a large river sitting on a water horse holding a battle sword in one hand and the globe in the other the river floods the bank and devastates a medieval city.
+image-alt: "Painting of Wodan coming down the a large river sitting on a water horse holding a battle sword in one hand and the globe in the other the river floods the bank and devastates a medieval city.
 In the style of antichrist, dark yellow and light red, jarosław jaśnikowski, monumental murals, god rays, gustave buchet, hercules seghers"

 image-credits-title: Woden's Revenge
 image-credits-artist: Ted Tschopp and Midjourney